SB-5

 Plain Language

 Operators must maintain active protocols for detecting and responding to user expressions of suicidal ideation, self-harm, or intent to harm others.
 The protocols must include referral to crisis service providers such as a suicide hotline.
-This is a continuous operational requirement — the protocols must be in place at all times the chatbot is available, not merely documented as a policy.
-Unlike CA SB 243, this provision does not require public posting of the protocol details on the operator's website, nor does it require annual reporting of crisis referral metrics.
+This is a continuous operating requirement — the protocols must be in place at all times the chatbot is available to users.
+Unlike CA SB 243, this bill does not require operators to publicly post the protocol details on their website, nor does it require annual reporting of crisis referral counts.

 Statutory Text